AdobeDocs/marketo.en/help/marketo/product-docs/target-account-management/target/named-accounts/import-named-accounts.md

    >[!NOTE]
    >
-   >When Marketo appends a named account, we are updating a rule (behind the scenes) that allows us to identify people that should be a part of the <span class="uicontrol">Named Account</span>.
-Example: if you update "IBM" to "IBM, USA," people with either company name will be associated to the <span class="uicontrol">Named Account</span>.
+   >When Marketo appends a named account, we are updating a rule (behind the scenes) that allows us to identify people that should be a part of the [!UICONTROL Named Account].
+Example: if you update "IBM" to "IBM, USA," people with either company name will be associated to the [!UICONTROL Named Account].

    If Marketo finds records that we see as duplicates, we will only process the first one.